 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the tablets at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Keep liquid medicine at room temperature or in the refrigerator, tightly closed, and throw away any unused medication after 10 days.
-Do not freeze.
-Talk to your pharmacist about the proper disposal of your medication.
+Keep liquid medicine in the refrigerator, tightly closed, and dispose of any unused medication after 10 days.

 What should I do in case of OVERDOSE?

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.